devika28-aa/React-Login-Signup/README.md

   ✦ Installed React Hot Toast for showing success and error messages on actions.

   ✦ To get started:

-  ✦On the signup page: Enter your Name, Email, Password, and Confirm Password.
+  ✦On the signup page: Enter your Name, Email, Password, and Confirm Password

   ✦Submit the form to create your account.

   ✦On the login page: Enter your Email and Password to log into your account.

   ##  Backend Integration (Firebase + Firestore)